Emwat/MetalBallBitBurner/README.md

 If you're copying/pasting scripts, make sure to include my folder named 'im'.

+It's probably worth using an external editor for the amount of time that I've spent in the game...

 You can create folders with the mv command in the terminal.

     mv myScript.js newFolder/myScript.js